 The speed with which big data moves will change the way you evaluate performance and make adjustments to campaigns.
 Automation can now react in real time, connecting instantly to customers and leads when they are ready to receive your offers.
 In order to stay current and make the most of the tools now available, automation must be a priority.
 Without these processes, too many opportunities will be missed and a workforce operating without significant automation will be overwhelmed and left behind.

 It’s not enough just to have access to all this information.
 The real questions are how can it be used, what areas lend themselves to integration, and where will resources be used best.
-Here are just a few ways integrating data science can drive growth, from predicting MROI to data-driven lead generation.
+With artificial intelligence driving marketing today, integrating data science to drive growth - from predicting MROI to data-driven lead generation - has never been easier.

 Better analytics combined with the ability to learn in real time enables you to gain insight into new markets, explore different market segments, and take an honest look at your marketing efforts and where they can be improved.
 Using marketing data science to identify and create new strategic opportunities, business intelligence builds smarter tools with the ability to receive and interpret increasingly complicated data.